bueltge/debug-objects/readme.txt

 * Lithuanian translation files by [Vincent G](http://www.host1plus.com)

 == Changelog ==
+= 2.1.9 =
+* Fix for save settings in WP multisite 3.4*
+* Add list of all registered IDs on tab 'Theme'
+* Add new tab for inspect the domain for different values

 = 2.1.8 =
 * Change/add options for stack trace on query list
 * Change output on query, faster, lighter